raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

 - Run your code and time how long it takes to find the factors of 3-, 5- and 7-digit numbers.

+- You could draw a graph to illustrate the relationship between the number of digits in the number and the length of time taken to find the factors.